laravel-zero/docs/build-a-standalone-application.md

 To distribute your application via [Packagist](https://packagist.org) you will need to make some changes to your `composer.json` & `box.json` files.

-In your `composer.json` file you will need to move the `laravel-zero/framework` dependency as well as any other custom dependencies from `require` to `require-dev`, excluding the PHP version and required extensions.
+In your `composer.json` file you will need to move the `laravel-zero/framework` dependency as well as any other custom dependencies from `require` to `require-dev`, excluding the supported PHP versions and required extensions.

 You will also need to change the bin path to point to your build.
 ```diff